Imad-Ibrahim/Final_Year_Project/public/README.md

 - Fixed some simple bugs.

 ## Version20 :smiley:
-- Fixed uncatched error when redistering as a driver or passenger.
+- Fixed uncatched error when redistering as a driver or passenger

+## Version21 :smiley:
+- Web app is now hosted and live.
+- I have fixed paths after hosting it.
+- I have added the https for postionstack which makes it more secure.